 Download Membership Application here.

-A master’s or a doctoral degree in School Psychology, or similar program of study, from a university approved by the Membership Committee, and with specific coursework in all of the following areas:
+A master’s or a doctoral degree in School Psychology, or similar program of study, and with specific coursework in all of the following areas:

 - cognitive assessment (Level C tests*); and

 - social, emotional, behavioural assessment and intervention; and

 - professional ethics (for psychology or school psychology); and

 - typical and atypical child development; and

 - psychopathology and diagnosis.